Electrogravitational

 imparts a dynamic character to the vacuum.
 Due to high penetrating capacity

-the emergence of gravitational [1] [2] [3] and
+of gravitational [1] [2] [3] and

 electromagnetic [4] [5] forces between bodies.
-In
+In addition,

-The composition of these particles and their properties are determined using
+composition of these particles and their properties are determined using the

-the theory of Infinite Hierarchical Nesting of Matter,
+theory of Infinite Hierarchical Nesting of Matter,

-main active component of the electrogravitational vacuum.
+active component of the electrogravitational vacuum.
 [7]

 Contents